neocortexlab/myelin/README.md

 ### Installation from source

-Clone the myelin repository, cd into it and run `make install`.
+Clone the myelin repository, cd into it and run `make build`.

 ## Usage